eggy/DayZ-Private/README.md

 Thanks To
 =========

-Each of these packages is a part of Bliss and makes what we do possible.
+Each of these packages is a part of of the project and makes what we do possible.

 <table>
   <tr><th>Name</th><th>Author</th><th>URL</th></tr>